Diocese of Tucson: 1650 to 1850

-The first Catholic presence in southern Arizona was the Mission San José de Tumacácori near Nogales, founded in 1691.
-It was established by Eusebio Kino to minister to the Sobaipuri Native Americans, part of a string of missions he found in the northern desert regions of the Spanish Empire.
-The next year, Kion built the Mission San Xavier del Bac on the present-day San Xavier Indian Reservation.

-The O'odham rebellion of 1751 forced the Mission San José de Tumacácori to move to its current location on the Santa Cruz River.
+The O'odham rebellion of 1751 by the Pima people against Spanish settlers forced the Jesuits to moved the Mission San José de Tumacácori to its current location on the Santa Cruz River.
 During an Apache raid in 1771, the Mission San Xavier del Bac was destroyed.
-It was rebuilt by 1797 and is the oldest European structure in Arizona.
+The Jesuits rebuilt the mission in 1797; today, it is the oldest European structure in Arizona.

-After the Mexican War of Independence ended in 1821, Mexico took control of the Southwest from Spain.
-The pastor of Mission San Xavier del Bac, Rafael Diaz, refused to sign a loyalty oath in 1828 to the new Mexican Government and was forced to leave the mission.
+After the Mexican War of Independence ended in 1821, Mexico took control of the Spanish colonies in the West.
+The pastor of Mission San Xavier del Bac,the Jesuit priest Rafael Diaz, refused to sign a loyalty oath in 1828 to the new Mexican Government; he was forced to leave the mission.
 The Mission San José de Tumacácori was abandoned by 1848 and was never used again as a mission.

-With the 1854 Gadsden Purchase, southern Arizona became a part of the United States.
-In 1859, the Mission San Xavier del Bac, missing a priest since 1828, was taken over and staffed by the Diocese of Santa Fe.
+With the 1854 Gadsden Purchase, Mexico sold Southern Arizona to the United States.
+In 1859, the Mission San Xavier del Bac, missing a priest since Rafael Diaz left in 1828, was taken over and staffed by the Diocese of Santa Fe.

-1866 to 1897
+1850 to 1900

-In 1866, Bishop Jean-Baptiste Lamy of the Diocese of Santa Fe appointed Jean-Baptiste Salpointe as vicar general of Arizona.
+During the middle 19th century, the Diocese of Santa Fe exercised jurisdiction over Catholics in the Arizona Territory.
+In 1866, Bishop Jean-Baptiste Lamy of Santa Fe appointed Jean-Baptiste Salpointe as vicar general of Arizona.
 He was replacing Jesuit missionaries who had been recalled from the area.
-That same year, Salpointe arrived in Tucson with two other priests.
+Later that year, Salpointe arrived in Tucson with two other priests.
 At the time, Arizona consisted of approximately 6,000 settlers in some half a dozen settlements and several mining camps, as well as Native Americans inhabitants.
-Salpointe oversaw the construction of new churches, organized congregations, and founded schools and hospitals in the territory.
+Salpointe oversaw the construction of new churches, organized congregations, and founded schools in the territory.
 Salpointe helped build San Agustin Church in Tucson, which would later become the first cathedral in the Arizona Territory.

 Pope Pius IX established the Apostolic Vicariate of Arizona in 1868, taking its territory from the Diocese of Santa Fe.
+The pope named Salpointe as its first apostolic vicar.
+The first Catholic church in Yuma, Immaculate Conception, was erected in 1868.In 1870, the Sisters of St. Joseph of Carondelet from Carondelet, Missouri, arrived in Tucson to open the first school in that community.
+In 1880, at the request of executives of the Southern Pacific Railroad, Salpointe opened St. Mary's Hospital in Tucson, the first hospital in the Arizona Territory.
+In 1881, Sacred Heart Parish was established in Tombstone.

-The pope named Salpointe as the first apostolic vicar.
-Salpointe left Arizona in 1885 to become coadjutor archbishop in Santa Fe.
-The second apostolic vicar of Tucson was Peter Bourgade, who took office in 1885.
+Two years later, Salpointe sold St. Mary's Hospital to the Sisters of St. Joseph.
+Today it is Carondelet St. Mary's Hospital.Salpointe left Arizona in 1885 to become coadjutor archbishop in Santa Fe.
+The second apostolic vicar of Tucson was Peter Bourgade, who took office in 1885.In 1893, the Sisters of St. Joseph opened St. Joseph's Orphanage in Tucson.